Fire Resistant Trees

 Many fruit trees fall into the fire-resistant category.
 Their ability to capture and hold water gives them their fire-resistant edge over other trees.
 Pomegranates, loquats, and quinces are less thirsty and more suited to California’s dry climate.

-For more in-depth advice on these and other fire-resistant trees, contact a Santa Barbara Arborist or call The Beaver Tree Company at (805) 966-0975 and we will happily visit your property to help you plan for a more fire safe landscape.
+For more in-depth advice on these and other fire-resistant trees, contact a Santa Barbara Arborist or call Beaver Tree SB at (805) 966-0975 and we will happily visit your property to help you plan for a more fire safe landscape.